vordimous/zilla-docs/src/README.md

     icon: align-center
     details: Let you decide to align paragraphs in the way you like
     link: ./guide/markdown/align.html

-  - title: Deployment - Auto-reconfigure
-    icon: align-center
-    details: Let you decide to align paragraphs in the way you like
-    link: ./guide/markdown/align.html

-  - title: Monitoring - Prometheus
-    icon: code
-    details: Allow you to add attributes for Markdown content
-    link: ./guide/markdown/attrs.html

   - title: Monitoring - Auto-scaling
     icon: code